highcharts/node-export-server/README.md

 - `--minWorkers`: The number of minimum and initial pool workers to spawn (defaults to `4`).
 - `--maxWorkers`: The number of maximum pool workers to spawn (defaults to `8`).
 - `--workLimit`: The number of work pieces that can be performed before restarting the worker process (defaults to `40`).
+- `--queueLimit`: The maximum number of exports allowed to wait for a worker.
+Requests beyond this are refused rather than queued.
+Set to `0` to derive it as four times `maxWorkers` (defaults to `0`).
+- `--queueRejectDelay`: The duration, in milliseconds, to wait before refusing a request for capacity.
+Set to `0` to refuse immediately (defaults to `500`).
 - `--acquireTimeout`: The duration, in milliseconds, to wait for acquiring a resource (defaults to `5000`).
 - `--createTimeout`: The duration, in milliseconds, to wait for creating a resource (defaults to `5000`).
 - `--destroyTimeout`: The duration, in milliseconds, to wait for destroying a resource (defaults to `5000`).